MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-setup-integration.md

 Project contract lines in Dataverse creates a project contract billing rule in Finance and Operations apps using the **Project contract lines (salesorderdetails)** table map.
 The billing method defines the project contract billing rule type in Finance and Operations apps:

-  - Project contract lines with a billing method of Time and material create a billing rule of time and material type.
+  - Project contract lines with a billing method of time and material create a billing rule of time and material type.
   - Fixed price billing method contract lines create a milestone billing rule.

 Project contract lines can be reviewed by the project accountant in Finance and Operations apps by going to **Project management and accounting** > **Project contracts** > **Set up** > **Show default accounting**, and reviewing the details on the **Contract lines** tab.
 The accountant can also set default financial dimensions for the fixed price billing method contract lines on this tab.